The Discoverie of Witchcraft: Influence

 The Discoverie of Witchcraft and The First Part of Clever and Pleasant Inventions by Jean Prevost, both published in 1584, are considered the seminal works of magic.
 Scot's volume became an exhaustive encyclopædia of contemporary beliefs about witchcraft, spirits, alchemy, magic, and legerdemain, as well as attracting widespread attention to his scepticism on witchcraft.
 William Shakespeare drew from his study of Scot's book hints for his picture of the witches in Macbeth, and Thomas Middleton in his play of The Witch likewise was indebted to this source.
 Through bibliographies, one may trace modern grimoires to this work.
 The chapter on magic tricks in Scot's Discoverie was later plagiarised heavily; it was the basis of The Art of Juggling (1612) by S. R., and Hocus Pocus Junior (1634).
 Scot's early writings constituted a substantial portion (in some cases, nearly all) of the text in English-language stage magic books of the 17th and 18th centuries.
-Some of the principles of conjuring and sleight of hand outlined by Scott are still used by modern magicians.
+Some of the principles of conjuring and sleight of hand outlined by Scot are still used by modern magicians.
 These include sleight of hand tricks involving balls, coins, and playing cards, and the use of confederates.
 The book is still highly sought after by collectors and historians of magic.

 Controversy

 The debate over the contested Christian doctrine continued for the following decades.
 Gabriel Harvey, in his Pierce's Supererogation (1593), wrote:

-William Perkins sought to refute Scot, and was joined by the powerful James VI of Scotland in his Dæmonologie (1597), referring to the opinions of Scot as "damnable".
+William Perkins sought to refute Scot, and was joined by the powerful James VI of Scotland in his Daemonologie (1597), referring to the opinions of Scot as "damnable".
 John Rainolds in Censura Librorum Apocryphorum (1611), Richard Bernard in Guide to Grand Jurymen (1627), Joseph Glanvill in Philosophical Considerations touching Witches and Witchcraft (1666), and Meric Casaubon in Credulity and Uncredulity (1668) continued the attack on Scot's position.

 Scot found contemporary support in the influential Samuel Harsnet, and his views continued to be defended later by Thomas Ady Candle in the Dark: Or, A Treatise concerning the Nature of Witches and Witchcraft (1656), and by John Webster in The Displaying of Supposed Witchcraft (1677) and was known to typical lay sceptics such as Henry Oxinden.